Import

 Description

-Field.PhoneNumber is a wrapper component for the input of strings, with user experience tailored for phone number values.
+Field.PhoneNumber is a wrapper component for string input, with user experience tailored for phone number values.

 There is a corresponding Value.PhoneNumber component.